-Storgårds studied violin with Chaim Taub and subsequently became concert master of the Swe-dish Radio Symphony Orchestra under Esa-Pekka Salonen, before studying conducting with Jorma Panula and Eri Klas.
-He received the Finnish State Prize and the Pro Finlandia Prize 2012.
+Storgårds studied violin with Chaim Taub and subsequently became concert master of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen, before studying conducting with Jorma Panula and Eri Klas.
+He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize 2012.

 SEASON 2023/2024.
 PLEASE DO NOT USE PREVIOUSLY DATED MATERIAL